ismail9700/pig-web-game/README.md

 # Pig Game

 A fun and interactive web-based Pig Game implemented with HTML, CSS, and JavaScript.
 This classic dice game allows two players to take turns rolling a die, aiming to reach a target score without losing their turn by rolling a 1.
-The game features a clean interface and responsive design for both desktop and mobile devices.

 ## Table of Contents
 - [Description](#description)